A winding road cuts through lush green hills dotted with trees and a few scattered houses in Williamson County, Tennessee.

 The house is locked up, but you can take a 10-minute walk from the site that leads to a section of the original Natchez Trace and the Duck River ferry site, which was in operation until a bridge was finally built at the end of the 1800s.

-This popular stop on the Trace includes both a portrait-worthy scenic overlook and a short (but steep) .2-mile paved hike into a small gorge to see Jackson Falls, named for Tennessee President Andrew Jackson.
+This popular stop on the Natchez Trace Parkway Trace includes both a portrait-worthy scenic overlook and a short (but steep) .2-mile paved hike into a small gorge to see Jackson Falls, named for Tennessee President Andrew Jackson.
 At times, the falls are only a trickle, but after a rain, they’re quite a sight to see.

-Old Trace Drive at the Tobacco Barn (milepost 401.4)
+Old Trace Drive at the Tobacco Barn (Milepost 401.4)

 The historic tobacco barn here is a visible landmark that will help you find this two-mile, one-way drive along the actual Old Trace trail.